jupyter/jupyter/docs/source/projects/architecture/content-architecture.rst

 Below is a high level visual overview of project relationships.
 It is current as of 2022.

+..
+To edit this file, import it into diagrams.net:  https://app.diagrams.net/
 .. image:: /_static/_images/repos_map.png
    :width: 100%
    :alt: Architecture diagram of Jupyter project relationships from servers, applications, API, and kernels.